Studio Name -- Skookum Arts

 Working Environment -- Remote w/ quarterly visits in-person.

-Working remotely for game company is less than ideal, but it worked perfectly well for the size of the team.
+Working remotely for a game company is less than ideal, but it worked perfectly well for the size of the team.
 Our schedule was divided into quarters, builds, and sprints.
 Each quarter was given an overarching goal, such as a first-pass of narrative scenes, or major mechanics being implemented.
 Each quarter had a pair builds, where everything that had been built up to that point was compiled and packaged into an Unreal executable.
 These builds would be play-tested by each of us as we hunted for bugs or updated thoughts on the game design itself.
 Each build consisted of three sprints of two weeks each.
 Sprints were standard Agile-style sprints, where tasks were assigned to each team member to be completed during the sprint.
 If one of us finished ahead of schedule, we could pull from the backlog and continue working.
 Alternatively, the completed work could be further polished and debugged before the sprint was over.